jgraettinger/blog/vs-mat.md

 Now what happens if you update product pricing?
 Ah, we have a problem here.
-A pricing update will change the lifetime value of a customer who ordered the product in the past, *before* our price hike.
+A pricing update will alter the lifetime value of a customer who ordered the product in the past, *before* our price change.
 That's not right.
 To fix this you'll actually need to model (and index!) the complete pricing history of your products,